 Donation of Material

-- Suitability of the physical format for library use: Catalog galleys or advanced review copies are not acceptable.
+- Suitability of the physical format for library use

 The Lake Geneva Public Library has a limited number of volunteer opportunities available.
 In general, the Library receives more requests to provide volunteer hours than it can fill.